Rupesh53/opsbrain-rag-cli/architecture.md

-# 🏗️ Deva Architecture
+# 🏗️ AI Architecture

-This document explains Deva’s internal architecture and design philosophy.
+This document explains how AI’s internal architecture works  with design philosophy.

 ---